oszuidwest/rpi-audio-encoder/README.md

 # How to prepare the Rapsberry Pi
 - Install Raspberry Pi OS Lite 11 (bullseye) 32-bit
-- Run 'sudo raspi-config' to set timezone, Wi-Fi country and expand the filesystem
+- Run `sudo raspi-config` to set timezone, Wi-Fi country and expand the filesystem
 - Follow the guide on https://www.hifiberry.com/docs/software/configuring-linux-3-18-x/ to set-up the HiFiBerry

 ## Clean-up image